athanzli/PASCode/README.md

   Follow instructions in https://github.com/KlugerLab/DAseq

-- The rest of the DA methods will be installed automatically along with PASCode in step 2.
+- The rest of the DA methods will be automatically installed in step 2.

 ### Step 2: Install PASCode (2~3 min)